 - 1. Recreational fishing takes place throughout much of the Ocean SAMP area.
 For the Ocean SAMP, recreational fishing has been characterized primarily through qualitative input from recreational fishermen.
 Figure 5.35 shows areas based on qualitative input from fishermen.
-Recreational fishing areas shown on this map represent both private recreational fishing and recreational fishing aboard for hire party and charter boats.
+Recreational fishing areas shown on this map represent both private recreational fishing and recreational fishing aboard for-hire party and charter boats.
 See Appendix B for the methodology used to develop these maps.
 It should be noted that fishermen involved in this mapping effort clearly indicated that all state waters surrounding Block Island were heavily used for recreational fishing.
 Other fishing areas of particular importance to recreational fishermen are the waters southwest of Block Island, including Southwest Ledge, and Cox Ledge.
 Like commercial fishing, recreational fishing effort varies widely throughout the year, and from year to year, depending on the individual fishermen, vessel type, target species, regulatory environment, and seasonal migrations of target species. - 2.
-During the late spring, Rhode Island-based party and charter boats are almost exclusively targeting cod, which have started to make a recovery to numbers suitable for recreational fishing.
+During the spring, Rhode Island-based party and charter boats are almost exclusively targeting cod, which have started to make a recovery to numbers suitable for recreational fishing.
 Most fishing for cod is done on Cox Ledge and south of Block Island.
-Earlier in the spring season, the majority of party and charter boats target the migratory stocks of the mid-Atlantic such as striped bass, summer flounder, and black sea bass.
 During the summer, most recreational fishing is focused on striped bass and bluefish, with some boats targeting fluke closer to shore.
 Later in the summer, some of the recreational fishing boats will move further offshore to target sharks, which are generally caught anywhere from 20 to 50 miles offshore.
-Sharks targeted include blue, mako, thresher, and hammerhead sharks, and most shark fishing is eatch and release.
+Sharks targeted include blue, mako, thresher, and hammerhead sharks, and most shark fishing is catch and release.
 Some tuna fishing also takes place within an area east of Block Island and northwest of Cox Ledge known as the Mud Hole (often called Deep Hole by commercial fishermen).
-Starting in September, much of the fishing switches to sea bass and scup around Block Island, or to striped bass closer to shore at that time of year.

-3. Some out-of-state party and charter boats from Connecticut, Massachusetts, and New York also regularly fish within the Ocean SAMP area.
+Starting in September, much of the fishing switches to sea bass and scup around Block Island, or to striped bass closer to shore at that time of year. - 3.
+Some out-of-state party and charter boats from Connecticut, Massachusetts, and New York also regularly fish within the Ocean SAMP area.
 Some of these boats fish in Rhode Island state waters surrounding Block Island, target striped bass on Southwest Ledge off the southwest corner of the island and summer flounder in various areas around the island.
 Some of these boats also fish for scup, black sea bass, and tuna in federal waters south of Block Island (Bellavance, pers. comm.).